Our groundwater modeling approach and regulatory insight help client decommission nuclear plant

-A Midwest water reactor plant was in the process of a decommissioning and terminating their Nuclear Regulatory Commission (NRC) license when leaders there discovered that some of the work caused a release of tritium via a vent.
+A Midwest water reactor plant was in the process of a decommissioning and terminating its Nuclear Regulatory Commission (NRC) license when leaders discovered that some of the work caused a release of tritium via a vent.
 With cold winter temperatures, the condensation dripped to the ground surface, comingled with stormwater, and migrated to a low spot — infiltrating the ground and reaching groundwater.
 The client acted according to NRC regulations by reporting the release, and demonstrating that the release did not require further action.
 While the NRC regulations didn’t require the plant to investigate tritium levels in the groundwater, state regulators deemed that the release and alternate polluting substance required notification and action.

 The radiological side of nuclear plant decontamination and decommissioning is regulated by the NRC.
 The state ordered that our client complete an investigation, as well as contract with an environmental consulting firm with knowledge of state regulations to design and perform the work.
-The client was unfamiliar with state non-radiological and environmental regulatory processes, was concerned about their relationship with the state regulatory agency, and needed help navigating their path forward.
+The client was unfamiliar with state non-radiological and environmental regulatory processes, was concerned about its relationship with the state regulatory agency, and needed help navigating their path forward.
 The Haley & Aldrich team, already working on-site supporting the groundwater monitoring work for the decommissions, understood the depth and seriousness of the state’s request.

 Our approach was to first focus on forging positive new relationships with state regulators and strengthening existing relationships.
 Developing transparent, productive communication with state regulators put our experts and client in a better position to negotiate compliance parameters.
-We helped our client build their relationships with the state through transparent and reliable communication, keeping them aware of each step of the process.
+We helped our client build relationships with the state through transparent and reliable communication, keeping them aware of each step of the process.
 Through our efforts, we demonstrated to the state that our client was taking their requests seriously and protecting the environment.

-We also knew that satisfying the state’s requirements required creative solutions as the levels of tritium were already below the U.S. Environmental Protection Agency (EPA) drinking water standards and were acceptable with no remediation required.
+We also knew that satisfying the state’s requirements required creative solutions as the levels of tritium were already below EPA drinking water standards and were acceptable with no remediation required.
 We had to repair the perception of the release, as there were no resulting environmental damages.
 We understood site conditions and potential sources as we had previously performed a historical site assessment to discern previous tank locations and possible tritium impacts.

-We designed a dye tracing investigation to confirm the release mechanism and further document the flow path and extent of potential impacts.
+We designed a dye-tracing investigation to confirm the release mechanism and further document the flow path and extent of potential impacts.
 To maintain public trust, we did not want the dye to be seen leaching into the Mississippi River, which could create a negative public perception.
-We collaborated with dye tracing laboratory Ozarks Underground Laboratory (OUL) to devise a Department of Natural Resources-approved test that would protect the groundwater and allow us to collect the required information.
+We collaborated with dye-tracing laboratory Ozarks Underground Laboratory (OUL) to devise a Department of Natural Resources-approved test that would protect the groundwater and allow us to collect the required information.

 Our team encountered another roadblock when it came to lab processing.
 Because tritium is a radioactive substance, no laboratory that can see such low levels of dyes hold an NRC license to receive radioactive materials.
 Fortunately, OUL developed a collection method using charcoal packaging that ensured we did not need to use an NRC-licensed lab.
-Since tritium is water, once our packets were dried, the tritium evaporated leaving only the dye behind.
+Since tritium is water, once our packets were dried, the tritium evaporated, leaving only the dye behind.
 This way, we could send the samples to OUL and see how far and how fast the groundwater traveled.
 This saved our client costs and time and met the state’s requirements.